-Two of United Relief Foundation’s founding principles are making a “connection” between those wanting to help and those in need, and engaging others in manner that would provide balanced benefits to all involved to “compound” the good done.
+United Relief Foundation’s two core principles are making a “connection” between those wanting to help and those in need, and engaging others in manner that would provide balanced benefits to all involved to “compound” the good done.

 Understandably, with so many Americans in need it can be difficult for you to choose who to help and not unless your life has been touched in some way making a connection to a cause can be challenging.

 A united humanitarian relief with lifelines of hope and help is how we can be of service to the men and women who served our Country.

 With less than 0.6% of the United States population¹ having served in the United States Armed Forces most Americans do not have a family member who had served or is serving in the military.

 However, whether it be patriotism, gratitude, paying forward or any other reason we hope you will join in our service, or the service of other organizations, to the men and women who served our Country by Standing Tall for Veterans in need.

 For the most part the United Relief Foundation has quietly gone about doing good deeds, however, our history’s benchmarks might be of interest.

 Founding president Frank Salato (president of the Webheads inc) leads Hurricane Katrina disaster relief efforts to collect and deliver relief supplies.
 The first effort: relief flown by private aircraft to Slidell Airport Louisiana under military control, 2nd supply air-transport and returning to Illinois with two victims of Katrina, and reunited them with their respective families.

 United Relief Foundation, Inc. is officially formed as a 501 (c)(3) humanitarian aid organization and chartered by the State of Illinois as an not-for-profit organization on February 2, 2006.